UBC-Solar/sunlink/README.md

 GRAFANA_TOKEN=""
 ```

-**For the passwordsm ensure they are long enough when you input them in the setup script otherwise Grafana and InfluxDB will reject them.**
+**For the passwords make ensure they are long enough when you input them in the setup script otherwise Grafana and InfluxDB will reject them.**

 The `SECRET_KEY` field must be generated.